TypeRocket/typerocket/README.md

 ## TypeRocket 2.0.0
-TypeRocket makes coding advanced WordPress themes a blast.
-Be good looking and do cool stuff with write less code.
+Coding advanced WordPress themes became a blast.
+Be good looking and do cool stuff with less code.

 http://typerocket.com